 (a) …

 (e) the board of directors must have subscribed for shares or units in the applicant representing at least a 5% interest, on a collective basis, in the applicant on the date of listing.
+If the subscription is at a nominal value, the interest held by the board of directors must not exceed 20% of the applicant’s issued share capital on listing.
 The subscription shares or units of the board of directors must be held in trust by the applicant’s attorneys or other party providing custodial services and must not be sold for a period of at least six months from the date the acquisition of Viable Assets have been completed by the applicant.
 The terms of the subscription by the board of directors and the terms of the custodial arrangements must be disclosed in the prospectus/pre-listing statement of the applicant;

 Item 4: Conflicts of Interest